pyodide/pyodide/docs/usage/webworker.md

 [A worker][worker API] is ...

-> A worker is an object created using a constructor (e.g. [Worker()][Worker constructor])  that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.
+> A worker is an object created using a constructor (e.g. [Worker()][Worker constructor])  that runs a named Javascript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.
 This context is represented by either a DedicatedWorkerGlobalScope object (in the case of dedicated workers - workers that are utilized by a single script), or a SharedWorkerGlobalScope (in the case of shared workers - workers that are shared between multiple scripts).

-In our case we will use a single worker to execute Python code without interfering with client side rendering (which is done by the main javascript thread).
+In our case we will use a single worker to execute Python code without interfering with client side rendering (which is done by the main Javascript thread).
 The worker does two things:

 1. Listen on new messages from the main thread